ChristopherDalziel/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe JS
-Created using Javascript and a tutorial from CodeCamp. <br>
+Created using Javascript and a tutorial from freeCodeCamp. <br>
 The purpose was to practice Javascript and gain a better understanding of DOM (Document Object Model).

 ![Load Screen](/1.png)